 1. Address diversity from a broader perspective.

 Most D&I programs focus on increasing diversity by way of gender and ethnicity, and it’s for good reason.
 McKinsey found that gender-diverse companies outperform the least gender-diverse organizations by 48%, and ethnically-diverse organizations outperform others by 36%.

 But stopping there represents a short-sighted view of diversity.
+Truly diverse organizations look to bring together people who are diverse in other ways than commonly defined.
 A Built In article actually identified 34 different types of diversity in the workplace.
-The list included more common types like age and educational background, but also others like neurodiversity or cognitive diversity, which is defined as differences in perspective or information processing styles.
+The list included more common types like age and educational background, but also others like neuro-diversity or cognitive diversity, which is defined as differences in perspective or information processing styles.
 An experiment run by the Harvard Business Review found that cognitively diverse teams are more likely to solve problems than those that aren’t.